slviajero/tinybasic/MANUAL.md

 10 AFTER 500 GOSUB 200

 will GOSUB to line 200.
-A RETURN will resume program execution whereevery the program has been interrupted.
+A RETURN will resume program execution where every the program has been interrupted.

 AFTER 0